syaifulahdan/Learn-NetSec/1_Introduction_NetSec/Hacking_Simulation/Hack_Sim_configure.md

    ![alt tag](https://github.com/syaifulahdan/Learn-NetSec/blob/main/1_Introduction_NetSec/Hacking_Simulation/hacksim_image/mailstart.png)

-setelah Maild dijalankan, dapat dilihat bahwa maild membuat folder mail di dalam var, **/var/mail**, dan disitulah email akan disimpan.
+After maild is run, it can be seen that maild creates a mail folder inside var, **/var/mail**, and that is where the email will be stored.

    <b>Back</b>  [[....]](https://github.com/syaifulahdan/Learn-NetSec/blob/main/1_Introduction_NetSec/Hacking_Simulation/Hack_Sim.md)